 5.2 Stages of CPRF Design

-5.2.1 The three main stages of CPRF design are,
+5.2.1 The three main stages of CPRF design are:

-a) Preliminary Stage (Feasibility Study) — Assessment of the performance of raft without piles that includes estimation of vertical and lateral bearing capacity and the settlements.
-Assessment of the feasibility of using a pile raft and the required number of piles to satisfy the design requirement.
+Preliminary Stage (Feasibility Study) — Assessment of the performance of raft without piles that includes estimation of vertical and lateral bearing capacity and the settlements.
+Assessment of the feasibility of using a pile raft and the required number of piles to satisfy the design requirement;

-b) General Pile Characteristics (Preliminary Design Stage) — Pile should be designed for the combined resistances.
+General Pile Characteristics (Preliminary Design Stage) — Pile should be designed for the combined resistances; and

-c) Final Detailed Design — Final detailed design to obtain the number of piles, location and configuration, settlement, bending moment and shear forces in raft and the pile loads and moments.
+Final Detailed Design — Final detailed design to obtain the number of piles, location and configuration, settlement, bending moment and shear forces in raft and the pile loads and moments.

 5.3 Design Steps